wufoo/docs/source/includes/_forms.md

 ------------------ | ------- | -----------
 includeTodayCount  | false   | If set to true, includes the number of entries received today pretty             | false   | If set to true, returns the result in a "pretty print" format

+The Form properties are the same as in the All Forms request.
+The only difference is that this request will only return the identified form.

 ## Form Fields